SABARIKAV6704/Online_boutique_for_women/README.md

 Usage: 1.Run the website in web browser.
 2.Register your account or login if you already have an account.
 3.Choose your kind of dress that need to purchased , from services.
 4.Choose a dress from the product and click buy now.
 5.You will be redirected to a booking form , fill the form your order will be placed.

+install mysql2 package using the command " npm install mysql2 "